timepass-developer/rag-vercel-website/README.md

-# Payload Website Template
+# RAG Builder

-This is the official [Payload Website Template](https://github.com/payloadcms/payload/blob/main/templates/website).
+This is the official [RAG Builder](https://github.com/payloadcms/payload/blob/main/templates/website).
 Use it to power websites, blogs, or portfolios from small to enterprise.
 This repo includes a fully-working backend, enterprise-grade admin panel, and a beautifully designed, production-ready website.

 You can deploy to Vercel, using Neon and Vercel Blob Storage with one click: